Why Is My Heat Pump Not Heating?

 A blower fan will pull the indoor air through this coil causing the air to warm.
 The fan will circulate this warm air throughout the home.
 For cooling, the process is simply reversed so the heat pump acts like a typical central air unit.

 There are common heat pump issues that can arise.
-To find out why is my heat pump not heating, and how to determine whether it’s time to contact your local ARS/Rescue Rooter HVAC technician for heat pump repair, check out the list of common heat pump troubleshooting tips below:
+To find out why your heat pump takes a long time to heat, and how to determine whether it’s time to contact your local ARS/Rescue Rooter HVAC technician for heat pump repair, check out the list of common heat pump troubleshooting tips below:

 Frozen outdoor unit